bernardosulzbach/bernardosulzbach.github.io/_posts/2016-07-18-concealed-squares.md

     P = {1010101010, 1010101020, ..., 1389026620}

 The largest possible number is 19293949596979899990, which requires 65 bits to be represented as an unsigned integer.

-However, because we know that the answer is a multiple of 10, we also know that the square of the answer is a multiple of
-100. And, therefore, that it ends with 00.
+However, because we know that the answer is a multiple of 10, we also know that the square of the answer is a multiple of 100.
+And, therefore, that it ends with zeros.
 This allows for another optimization: divide all numbers in P by 10 and find the one whose square is of the form `1_2_3_4_5_6_7_8_9`.
 These numbers fit into 64-bit words, so arithmetic with them will not be specially expensive.

 P has 37,892,561 elements, but we do not need to check all of them.
 If x<sup>2</sup> ends in 9, x ends in 3 or 7, which reduces by 80% the number of